sportsbookguru/sportsbookguru.github.io/README.md

 ### The Best New User Promos

 The easiest way to make money quickly is by taking advantage of the new user promos that many books are offering.
 Below I have detailed a list of my favorite sportsbooks that regularly offer promotions and sign-up bonuses, ordered from most to least valuable.
 See [How To Guarantee Yourself Winnings From Risk Free Bets](#how-to-guarantee-yourself-winnings-from-risk-free-bets) section that follows for more details on how to use these sign-up bonuses to net yourself **~$5,000 in cash**.

+If you find the below advice both helpful and proofitable, please consider donating to say thank you and to help keep this page maintained.

 <i>Note - you should to check the terms and conditions for these promos on the each sport book’s website for yourself before implementing any of these strategies, too ensure you have the most up-to-date information</i>